loosenthedark/strikeforce/README.md

 ### Acknowledgements

-- Thanks to my mentor Antonio for his timely feedback, encouragement and recommendations throughout this project.
+- Thanks to my mentor Aaron for his timely feedback, encouragement and recommendations throughout this project.
 Anto pointed me towards [WrapBootstrap](https://wrapbootstrap.com/) for browsing a wide selection of Bootstrap templates and themes, which provided plenty of inspiration.
 It was also he who suggested I should use Responsinator for testing site responsiveness throughout the construction process, and this proved to be an invaluable tool.

 - Other excellent pieces of advice came via @Anna_G and @Eventyret_mentor (among others) in Code Institute's Slack room.
 Thanks, guys!